cj-mills/cjm-plugin-system/README.md

     scope: Optional[str] = None     # SG-55 forward seam: per-principal scope (None = single-user)
 ) -> Dict[str, str]:  # {ENV_NAME: value} overlay injected into the worker at spawn
     """
-    CR-12: compose the resolved worker-env overlay for a load.
+    CR-12 + Q1-A: compose the resolved worker-env overlay for a load.

     Secrets resolve from the SecretStore keyed by plugin_name — so every instance of a plugin shares one credential (CR-10: two Gemini instances, one GEMINI_API_KEY).
 A missing secret is OMITTED (the worker spawns without it; the plugin reports the gap at execute) rather than injected empty.

-    Visible vars resolve from their declared `default` (the operator-override store is a deferred source; the manifest's static `install.env_vars` already injects fixed visible defaults via the proxy, so this only adds WORKER_ENV defaults not already covered there).
+    Visible vars resolve from their declared `default`, with Q1-A template substitution applied: a default like ``"${CJM_MODELS_DIR}/huggingface"``
+    expands to an absolute path using the substrate's current `cfg.models_dir`
+    + `cfg.plugin_data_dir`.
+Static defaults (no `${...}` syntax) pass through
+    unchanged.
+A template-substitution failure — unknown placeholder (plugin author bug) OR unresolved value (operator hasn't configured `cfg.models_dir`) — is WARN-and-OMIT: the worker still spawns, and the plugin can surface the gap via `missing_required_env()` if the field was declared `required=True`.
+This matches secret omission behaviour (operator-side concerns don't break load; the plugin signals at execute).
+    Plugin-author-bug-class errors (unknown placeholders) surface at
+    install/release time via `cjm-ctl validate` + `template_check_placeholders`,
+    not here.
 All values are fixed at spawn — a change requires `reload_plugin`.
     """
 ```